EXPERT ROOFING GUIDE

 Compare that to architectural shingles, which carry 25 to 30-year prorated warranties that decline in value over time.
 The standing seam warranty protects you at full value for decades longer.

-NJ Weather Performance
+Myrtle Beach Weather Performance

 • No shingle blow-off: Concealed fasteners mean nothing can lift or peel in high winds.